Sunday, January 28, 2018

 Alright, so I fudged up the mouth.
 Sue me!

-For Thanksgiving, we hit a snag.
-Don't get me wrong, Zach and I did celebrate, but our friends were going through a breakup.
-We knew it would have been difficult for them to be in the same house together, and it would have been tough to choose who to invite.
-In fact, we couldn't, so we decided to just celebrate it on our own.
+Thanksgiving was a bit of a snag.
+Don’t get me wrong—Zach and I still celebrated—but Melisa was going through a breakup at the time.
+We knew it would be hard for both of them to be in the same space, and choosing who to invite felt impossible.
+In the end, we decided to keep it simple and spend the holiday on our own.

 It was just the two of us, but we made the best of it.
-I helped Zach with the cooking, but I also had to work because my boss is Argentine, and they don't celebrate Thanksgiving here.
-So, I couldn't get the day off.
+I helped Zach with the cooking, even though I had to work that day—my boss is Argentine, and of course, Thanksgiving isn’t celebrated here, so getting time off wasn’t an option.

-Thanks to the power of digital streaming, we were able to watch The Macy's Thanksgiving Parade, albeit in the afternoon, instead of the morning, when it actually airs live back home.
-We also watched A Charlie Brown's Thanksgiving, which neither one of us had seen since we were kids.
+Thanks to the magic of digital streaming, we were able to watch the Macy’s Thanksgiving Day Parade—though in the afternoon, since it airs live in the morning back home.
+We also watched A Charlie Brown Thanksgiving, which neither of us had seen since we were kids.

-For Christmas, we decided we wanted to celebrate with our friends.
-In order to make this work, we celebrated Christmas Eve with one friend, and Christmas day with the other.
+For Christmas, we knew we wanted to celebrate with others.
+To make it work, we spent Christmas Eve with Melisa's ex, and Christmas Day with Melisa.

-On New Year's Eve, we celebrated on our own.
-Again, thanks to digital streaming, we were able to watch the ball drop in Time Square.
-At this time of the year, New York is two hours behind because of daylight savings time.
-So, we waited until 2 a.m., when the ball dropped to officially celebrate New Year 2018.
+On New Year’s Eve, we rang in the holiday on our own.
+Thanks again to digital streaming, we were able to watch the ball drop in Times Square.
+Since New York is two hours behind us during daylight savings, we stayed up until 2 a.m. to officially welcome in 2018.